-It is recommended that all homes have a minimum of 2.5 kW of solar panels and a battery installed to enable the home to be partially run by sustainable energy.
-The location of solar panels and the battery should be shown on the plans submitted to the DAP.
+All homes must have a minimum of 2.5 kW of solar panels.
+It is recommended that the home be ready for a battery and that a battery be installed.
+The location of solar panels (and a battery if installed) must be shown on the plans submitted to the DAP.